alexey-pelykh/Pelykh.Common/README.md

-# Pelykh.Common library
+# Pelykh.Common libraries
-Common .NET library for most .NET-based projects I work on.
-Contains common helpers and extensions.
+Common .NET libraries for .NET-based projects with helpers and extensions.

 ## License and copyright notice
 Copyright 2015 Oleksii Pelykh